Outsourcing Control requires Control Complexity: Introduction

 \section{Introduction}

 Every embodied agent, whether it is an animal, a human or a robot, exists in constant interaction with its environment.
 The morphology of an agent's body has a significant impact on the nature of this interaction.
-The authors of the book "How the body shapes the way we think: a new view of intelligence" \cite{Pfeifer2006} emphasize the importance of this interaction and the influence of it on the structure of the control architecture, the brain of an agent.
-In \cite{Pfeifer2009}, the authors express this notion more precisely in the following way. \begin{quote} \enquote{Second, there is a kind of trade-off or balance: the better the exploitation of the dynamics, the simpler the control, the less neural processing will be required.} \end{quote}
+The authors of the book \enquote{How the body shapes the way we think: a new view of intelligence} \citep{Pfeifer2006} emphasize the importance of this interaction and the influence of it on the structure of the control architecture, i.e.~the brain of an agent. \citet{Pfeifer2009} express this notion more precisely in the following way: \begin{quote} ``{[...] there is a kind of trade-off or balance: the better the exploitation of the dynamics, the simpler the control, the less neural processing will be required.}'' \end{quote}

-This suggests that the amount of Morphological Computation has an impact on the controller complexity.
-Our previous research with simulated agents, published in \cite{Langer2021}, confirms this intuition.
-This leads to the problem that a well-designed morphology would make a complex control architecture superfluous.
+This suggests that the way an agent interacts with its environment has an impact on the complexity of its control architecture.
+Our previous research with simulated agents confirms this intuition \citep{Langer2021}.
+There we observe that a better interaction with the environment reduces the necessity for a complex controller.
+This relationship insinuates that a sufficiently well-designed morphology might make a complex control architecture superfluous.

 In this work we extend the framework to include the process of learning a new task.
-Thereby we are able to observe that a high controller complexity can facilitate a better interaction with the environment, a higher Morphological Computation.
+Thereby we are able to observe that a high controller complexity can facilitate a better interaction with the environment, captured by a measure called ``Morphological Computation''.
 Furthermore, agents with a simplified control architecture seem to be almost unable to learn a good strategy.
-Hence, we conclude that an agent needs an increased controller complexity in order to learn and that both concepts, the controller complexity and Morphological Computation, influence each other.
+Hence, we conclude that agents need an increased controller complexity in order to learn and that both concepts, the controller complexity and Morphological Computation, influence each other.

-In the next section we describe our main results and the intuition behind these in more detail.
+In the next section we describe the historical background and outline, before we discuss the intuition in more detail.